accesscode-2-1/unit-0/lessons/week-2/2015-03-21_classes-part-3.md

 int val = Integer.parseInt(strNum1);
 ```

-Generates a NumberFormatException exception so you may want to use handle this exception:
+Generates a NumberFormatException exception therefore you may wish to properly handle it:

 ```java
 try{